What Are Scams?

 Strangers may approach you in public and pressure you into accepting unwanted goods or services in return for money.
 Other scams may involve trying to coerce you into providing money or assistance, or diverting your attention while taking your belongings.

 In a "phishing" email scheme, criminals pose as a trusted person or organization, such as a bank or government agency.
 They will go to great lengths to make the email appear legitimate, and will often contain links to a phony website intended to bait victims into providing financial account information, passwords, and other information that can lead to identity theft.
 Recipients of a W-2 tax form from UC Berkeley should be aware of phishing emails containing W-2 or tax information.
-Read more here.
+Read more here and here.